mtgjson/mtgjson-website/docs/data-models/card-deck/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### faceConvertedManaCost
-> The converted mana cost of the face of either half or part of the card.
+> The converted mana cost or mana value of the face for either half or part of the card.
 >
 > - **Type:** `float`
 > - **Introduced:** `v4.1.1`